nhsengland/Health-RAP-Playbook-Alpha/playbook/docs/index.md

 > It is intended to complement, not replace, existing UK Government and NHS guidance:
 >
-> - **The cross-govt big picture on RAP**: [Government Analysis Function RAP Strategy](https://analysisfunction.civilservice.gov.uk/policy-store/reproducible-analytical-pipelines-strategy/)
+> - **The cross-government big picture on RAP**: [Government Analysis Function RAP Strategy](https://analysisfunction.civilservice.gov.uk/policy-store/reproducible-analytical-pipelines-strategy/)
-> - **The cross-govt RAP community and guidance**: [Government Analysis Function RAP Guidance](https://analysisfunction.civilservice.gov.uk/support/reproducible-analytical-pipelines/)
+> - **The cross-government RAP community and guidance**: [Government Analysis Function RAP Guidance](https://analysisfunction.civilservice.gov.uk/support/reproducible-analytical-pipelines/)
 > - **Guidance on how to set up a RAP squad and train others in RAP**: [NHS England RAP Community of Practice](https://nhsdigital.github.io/rap-community-of-practice/)
 > - **Other RAP-related guidance**:
 >    - [Quality Assurance of Code for Analysis and Research (Duck book)](https://best-practice-and-impact.github.io/qa-of-code-guidance/intro.html)